-Let’s begin by discussing the difference between a cover letter and a resume.
+Before you start writing your cover letter, you have to understand that a cover letter is different from a resume.
 The resume is the place where you should list all your hard skills, achievements, and talents.

-The cover letter, on the other hand, is your chance to share more about yourself and show who you are.
+The cover letter is your chance to share more about yourself and show who you are.

 - Dear Ms. Smith,